MrLuck99/Coursera-Project/README.md

 I then uploaded these files to BigQuery.
 I used SQL to join these tables together and then uploaded these into R Studio.
 Click [here](SQL%20join%20files) to see the SQL query used to join the files.
+I then wrote a query to check for NA values in the data.
+There are some NA values in the 'runLine' and 'runLineOdds' columns that I need to account for later on.
+Click [here](SQL%20check%20for%20NA%20values)

 I then used the “retrosheet” package to obtain the necessary game data.
 I saved this as "gameLogs".
 Click [here](https://github.com/MrLuck99/Coursera-Project/blob/main/retrosheet%20data) to see the r code used to fetch game data using the retrosheet package.